-The budget exceeded actual expenditures for the year primarily because legal fee, miscellaneous and financial advisory fee expenditures were less than anticipated.
+The budget exceeded actual expenditures for the year primarily because miscellaneous and program reinvestment expenditures were less than anticipated.

 The budget was amended primarily for assessment roll and miscellaneous expenditures that were higher than anticipated in the original budget.

 Debt Management